 Hence, the buildings in the state reflect the influence of diverse cultures in them.
 The most popular monuments include Rasmancha temple in Bishnupur, which is noted for its terracotta carved tiles and for its pyramidal shape, Hazarduari palace (which contains a total of thousand doors), Baraduari, Minar in Padua, Radhabinodhe temple in Birbum among others.

-Traditional Dress of West Bengal
+Bengali Traditional Dress

 In West Bengal, women usually dress up in a uniquely draped saree with broad borders.
 There a variety of sarees prevalent in West Bengal including the Dhaka Jamnadi sarees, Garad-Koirad, Baluchari Sarees among others.
 Of these, the Garad-Koirad sarees are the most popular and are worn on religious occasions and at weddings.
 Men usually wear Panjabi and Dhoti, which is unique to Bengal.